Energy Safe Victoria logo

 The COA information, including a Statement of Compliance (Schedule 11) should be submitted within a few days of the installation being completed.

-Either the applicant contacts ESV to arrange an inspection, or ESV may contact the applicant when the Schedule 11.
+Either the applicant contacts Energy Safe to arrange an inspection, or Energy Safe may contact the applicant when the Schedule 11 is submitted.
 If an inspection has been set as a COA an appointment will be made for a mutually agreed time.
 The applicant must provide ESV as much prior notice as possible to ensure the customer’s requirements can be met.

-The inspection process will involve either an onsite or remote inspection of the gas installation.
+The inspection process will involve an onsite inspection of the gas installation.
 The licensed person or their registered or licensed representative must be on site.

 The inspection is usually carried out when gas work on the installation is complete.

-An installation found to be compliant after the site inspection will be accepted by ESV.
+An installation found to be compliant after the site inspection will be accepted by Energy Safe.

 Alternatively, identified non-compliance's will be recorded and a Notice of Non-Compliance issued to the licensed person.
 The GSO will specify a reasonable time period for the outstanding items to be rectified.

-The applicant must formally advise ESV when the non-compliances have been rectified.
+The applicant must formally advise Energy Safe when the non-compliances have been rectified.
 An inspection may be conducted to confirm the gas installation is now compliant.

 Final Acceptance

-An ESV number is issued to the licensed person for the complex gas installation or a Compliance Plate affixed to the Type B appliance as part of the final acceptance process.
+An Energy Safe number is issued to the licensed person for the complex gas installation or a Compliance Plate affixed to the Type B appliance as part of the final acceptance process.

-Gas supply can only be arranged with the gas retailer after an ESV number has been issued and a Gas Supply Approval letter sent by ESV to the gas distribution company.
+Gas supply can only be arranged with the gas retailer after an Energy Safe number has been issued and a Gas Supply Approval letter sent by Energy Safe to the gas distribution company.

 Final Acceptance is confirmed with the applicant by formal correspondence and the application for acceptance is now complete.